Zaxeli/state_channel_xo/README.md

 8. The player 1 must make the first move.
 9. Next, player 2 ... and so on.
 9. When someone wins, the funds are automatically transferred.

+Note: In current implementation, the initial escrow funds are hardcoded.
+Player1 : 10, Player2 : 20